awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-map-state.md

 ** `ItemsPath` \(Optional\)**
 The `ItemsPath` field’s value is a reference path identifying where in the effective input the array field is found\.
 For more information, see [ItemsPath](input-output-itemspath.md)\.
-States within an `Iterator` field can only transition to each other, and no state outside the `ItemsPath` field can transition to a state within it\.
+States within an `Iterator` field can only transition to each other, and no state outside the `Iterator` field can transition to a state within it\.
 If any iteration fails, entire Map state fails, and all iterations are terminated\.

 ** `MaxConcurrency` \(Optional\)**